Bank of England audio leak gave head start on briefings

 Funds now scour the market for sets of “alternative data” that can give them an edge, which in turn has spawned an industry of data suppliers and service providers who charge thousands of pounds for their products and subscriptions.

-Sensitive information can be fed into complex computer programs capable of executing large volumes of financial trades in nanoseconds, making a head start of even five seconds an age for sophisticated investors.
+Sensitive information can be fed into complex computer programmes capable of executing large volumes of financial trades in nanoseconds, making a head start of even five seconds an age for sophisticated investors.

 A number of suppliers also offer high-speed audio feeds for news conferences by the European Central Bank (ECB), the U.S. Federal Reserve and the Bank of Canada.
 Some have tried to level the playing field for all market watchers.